dalehassinger/Blog/use-vcenter-tags-to-maintain-vm-storage-placement/index.md

 ---

-###### Code to create a vCenter TAG Category:
+###### Code to create a VMware vCenter TAG Category:
-* For any custom TAGs that I create to use with Automation, I use a TAG category Automation.
+* For any custom VMware vCenter TAGs that I create to use with Automation, I use a TAG category "Automation".
 * You don't need to do this step.
-You could use a category already existing within vCenter.
+You could use a category that already exists within VMware vCenter.

 ```PowerShell
 # ----- [ Start Create vCenter TAG Category ] -----